Learn more about Transitions Neuro Day Treatment Program

 Cost of the Program

-The program works with several payer sources, including several insurances and worker’s compensation.
-Please contact our Office Coordinator, Claudia Guzman (202-877-1439) for information regarding insurance coverage for the services described above.
+The program works with many insurances and workers’ compensation providers.
+Please contact our Office Coordinator, Claudia Guzman (202-877-1439) for information regarding insurance coverage for our services.

 If not covered by insurance, the average cost of the program is $600 per day.